-As a second step, to compute the order polynomial $\Omega^\circ(m)$, we use the expression $\frac{x^n}{(1-x)^{n+1}}=\sum_{m\geq n} {m\choose n}x^m$ to extract from the order series the term of degree $x^m$.
+As a second step, to compute the order polynomial $\Omega^\circ(m)$, we use the expression $\frac{x^n}{(1-x)^{n+1}}=\sum_{m\geq n} {m\choose n}x^m$ to extract the term of degree $x^m$ from the order series.
 Because our work focuses on studying operations that preserve the number of labeling maps of posets, we know that the coefficient of $x^m$ is the number of labelings of the poset using numbers from $1$ to $m$.